tomtebloss/Atari_SF354_adapter/README.md

 ## Testing

 I tested this with a Mega ST 1 upgraded to 4Mb and with a TSENG ET4000AX graphics card.
 I also used 256Kb roms (EmuTOS v1.3 and TOS v2.06).
 I used two Goteks in the picture below but I also tested with two real floppy disk drives.
 But it should work with any double sided drive and system I hope.
-Do NOT use MO jumper on the Gotek otherwise it will not work!
+Do ***NOT*** use MO jumper on the Gotek otherwise it will not work!
 Only use S0 jumper.
+I can't remember what USB charger I used.
+1A should be fine.

 <img title="screenshot" width="500rem" src="images/screenshot with A and B.jpg">
 <img title="testsystem" width="500rem" src="images/testsystem.jpg">